Research culture and the 3Rs

 The NC3Rs is committed to facilitating an environment that supports reproducible and ethical research.
 We have produced a range of resources which many institutions are using to improve or strengthen their research culture.
-These focus on experimental design and reporting, open research and communication, and promoting a culture of care.
+These resources (accessible in the left-hand menu) focus on experimental design and reporting, open research and communication, and promoting a culture of care.
 As a funder we also have a responsibility to help foster a fair and inclusive research culture.

 The following external resources relate to improving the culture of research using animals.

 - The RSPCA provides a range of resources on the ethical review of research using animals.

 - The UK Research Integrity Office (UKRIO) has produced a primer on animal research.
 In partnership with Vitae and the UK Reproducibility Network, UKRIO has also published a report entitled Research integrity: a landscape study.